Michael L. Pace

 Professor · Ph.D.
 University of Georgia, 1981

 I am an aquatic ecologist with broad interests in lake, river, and estuarine ecosystems.
-I currently have research projects focused on: 1) the support of aquatic food webs by terrestrial organic matter, 2) the long-term impacts of a zebra mussel invasion, 3) the detection of leading indicators of ecosystem regime shifts using a whole-lake manipulation, and 4) the role of atmospheric deposition and landscape structure in determining organic carbon and nutrient inputs to lakes.
+I currently have research projects focused on: 1) the detection of leading indicators of ecosystem regime shifts using whole-lake manipulations, 2) sources of organic matter for aquaculture in the Virginia Coastal Reserve, 3) the importance of terrestrial organic matter in supporting freshwater aquatic food webs, and 4) the long-term impacts of a zebra mussel invasion in a river ecosystem.

 Gephart, J.A., M.L.
 Pace, P. D’Odorico.
 2014.
 Freshwater savings from marine protein consumption.
 Environmental Research Letters 9: 014005 (8 pages).

 Cardosa, S.J., A. Enrich-Prast, M.L.
 Pace, and F. Roland.
 2014.
 Do models of organic carbon mineralization extrapolate to warmer tropical sediments?
 Limnology and Oceanography 59: 48-54.

 Batt, R.D., S.R.
 Carpenter, J.J.
 Cole, M.L.
 Pace, and R.A.
 Johnson.
 2013.
 Changes in ecosystem resilience detected in automated measures of ecosystem metabolism during a whole lake manipulation.
 Proceedings of the National Academy of Sciences 110: 17398-17403

 Kaushal, S.S., G.E.
 Likens, R.M.
 Utz, M.L.
 Pace, M. Grese, and M.Yepsen.
 2013.
 Increased river alkalization in the Eastern U.S. Environmental Science and Technology 47: 10302-10311.